 Graham has been a math/science/band teacher for 12 years, and is currently teaching at Gateway Christian School in Red Deer, Alberta.
 He lives in a yellow house with his wife and two children.
 He has been playing, performing, and recording music for many years which has translated nicely into podcast production over the past number of years.

 An avid listener of many different genres of podcasts, Graham is excited to be involved with the Every Square Centimetre podcast.
 He loves being involved in interesting conversations with amazing educators, and prefers writing songs that are only a few seconds in length.

 Sarah is a long-time believer in Christian education, having experienced it first hand as a student and more recently as an involved Christian school parent, volunteer, and board member.
 She spent 18 years in marketing and PR roles in high tech before joining Edvance in 2019.
 She supports the Edvance team (and now the Every Square Centimetre podcast) in all things marketing and communications.

 Sarah was born and raised in Ontario, and her happy place is when she’s canoeing and camping in the wilds of Algonquin Park.
-She lives in Waterdown, Ontario with her husband, their two daughters, and a very excitable goldendoodle.
+She lives near Burlington, Ontario with her husband, their two daughters, and a very excitable goldendoodle.